robertfvk/bfi/README.md

 ## BFI Technical task

-All of the programming for this task has been contained in a custom Drupal module called 'Articles' this is compressed in the root folder of the repository 'Articles.zip'.
+All of the programming for this task has been contained in a custom Drupal module called 'Articles', this is compressed in the root folder of the repository 'articles.zip'.

 ### Steps to install
 1. Create a website with a fresh Drupal 9 install.
 2. Enable the 'Olivero' theme and set as default.
-3. Move the 'Articles.zip' module from the repository root to the modules directory of your Drupal site and extract it's contents there.
+3. Move the 'articles.zip' module from the repository root to the modules directory of your Drupal site and extract it's contents there.
 4. Go to the 'Extend' admin interface of your Drupal website or `/admin/modules` url.
-Install the 'Articles module'.
+Install the 'Articles' module.
 5. Go to `/articles` url on your Drupal site and you should now see the articles pulled in via the API.

 **Note: This has been built using PHP version 7.3**